UVA-DSI/2017-bootcamp-git-intro/exercises.md

 * leave a comment on a specific line of code
 * how to make the most use of the collaboration tools

-# Solo work via command line
+# Hands-on work via command line
+*with assistance upon request*

 * forking a repository
 * create a new file